SolDoesTech/gpu-pt/README.md

 ### Credits:
 This is based on code and guides located at https://gitlab.com/risingprismtv/single-gpu-passthrough

-NOTE - All commnads listed below are for Arch linux as seen in my video, check the link above for commands to other distros
+**NOTE** - All commnads listed below are for Arch linux as seen in my video, check the gitlab link above for gides and commands for other distros

 ---
 ## Preparations: